-- Net Zero Carbon Transition: AIA's ROUTE 2025 included in ACI EUROPE's Airports Sustainability Roadmaps repository.
-AIA's proactive initiatives are in line with EC Fit for 55 and ahead of aviation's industry commitment to net zero carbon emissions "Destination 2050". - AIA's partnership in STARGATE (SusTainable AiRports, the Green heArT of Europe) which is an EU Co-Funded Project in support of the European Green Deal aiming to reduce aviation's carbon emissions, as well as airports overall environmental impact.
-The STARGATE consortium consists of twenty-two (22) partners led by Brussels airport.
-The project has a duration of 5 years and aims to further enhance AIA's efforts to push its ambitious environmental agenda forward; in particular, AIA's efforts to decarbonize its operations, as well as to engage the Airport community towards a more sustainable aviation ecosystem. - Leading role in SMI (Sustainable Markets Initiative) Council Greece, part of HRH Prince of Wales global Sustainable Markets Initiative. - Participation in the UN Global Compact SDG Ambition Programme towards accelerating the integration of the 17 SDGs into core business management.
+- Net Zero Carbon Transition: AIA's ROUTE 2025 is included in ACI EUROPE's Airports Sustainability Roadmaps repository.
+AIA's proactive initiatives are in line with EC Fit for 55 and ahead of aviation's industry commitment to net zero carbon emissions "Destination 2050". - AlA's partnership in STARGATE (SusTainable AiRports, the Green heArT of Europe), an EU Co-Funded Project in support of the European Green Deal aiming to reduce aviation's carbon emissions and the airports' environmental impact.
+The STARGATE consortium consists of 22 partners led by the Brussels airport.
+Through the project that lasts 5 years, AlA aims to push its ambitious environmental agenda forward; namely decarbonising its operations and guiding the Airport community to a more sustainable aviation ecosystem. - Leading role in SMI (Sustainable Markets Initiative) Council Greece, part of HRH Prince of Wales global Sustainable Markets Initiative. - Participation in the UN Global Compact SDG Ambition Programme that aims to accelerate the integration of the 17 SDGs into the core business management.